mohitpai/journey-optimizer.en/help/using/configuration/lp-subdomains.md

 You can use a subdomain that is already delegated to Adobe, or you can configure another subdomain.
 Learn more on delegating subdomains to Adobe in [this section](delegate-subdomain.md).

+>[!CAUTION]
+>
+>Landing page subdomain configuration is common to all environments.
+Therefore any modification to a landing page subdomain will also impact the production sandboxes.

+Note that capital letters should not be allowed in a subdomain

 ## Use an existing subdomain {#lp-use-existing-subdomain}

 To use a subdomain that is already delegated to Adobe, follow the steps below.